 Another reason abas stood out was because of its modern user interface, browser-based Web UI, and mobile apps, such as mobile CRM, which allows sales reps to access their prospect data, create new sales orders and provide quotes. “ abas seemed more modern, a newer offering with better UI, more modern developments and enhancements,” Edward said. “abas is continuously updating the software, as opposed to other vendors which aren’t, investing in technologies like cloud, mobile, and IoT.”

 No Third Party or VARs

 From a more technical perspective, abas ERP’s upgrade-friendly architecture played an important role in Langston’s decision.
-The software’s multi-tiered architecture, which separates the core hardware and kernel from standard and customer user interface, allows for upgrades from older versions of the software.
-This means that as business processes change that require mapping to the ERP system, the number of external service days are lower with abas then other ERP systems.
-In addition, at the time of upgrading there’s no need to rewrite previously developed custom programs, screens, and reports in an older version.
+The software’s multi-tiered architecture, which separates the core hardware and kernel from standard and custom user interface, allows for upgrades from older versions of the software.
+This means that as business processes change that require mapping to the ERP system, the number of external service days is lower with abas than other ERP systems.
+In addition, at the time of upgrading, there’s no need to rewrite previously developed custom programs, screens, and reports in an older version.

 Eye on Future Trends

 “We want to be future proof,” Edward said.
 He described problems with Langston’s legacy accounting and inventory management systems that are no longer supported or that don’t integrate well between and within business units.
 The selection team saw abas’ focus on preparing for future trends like robotics, IoT, mobile, and digitization and felt it was a good fit.
 But equally important was that despite all of the changes brought about by ERP, Langston would be able to maintain its culture of keeping things personal.